Community Food Systems Conference 2017

 Thank you for your proposal submissions.
 The submission deadline was April 15, 2017.
 We are reviewing proposals and you will hear back from us by the end of June.
 The proposal instructions are available in this PDF document.
 Contact Kristen Aldrich (firstname.lastname@example.org) with questions.

-This conference is supported by USDA's National Institute of Food and Agriculture.
+This conference is supported in part by USDA's National Institute of Food and Agriculture.